 ABOUT ME

 Growing up in Connecticut, I showed very little interest in nature or the environment.
 But when I was 16, and in need of an escape, I took an impromptu trip to Banff National Park in Canada and found a passion for the environment through the lens of my camera.
 After receiving my Bachelor's and Master's degrees at Columbia University, I moved to northern California to work at the Suisun Resource Conservation District as a wildlife biologist.
-Currently, I'm pursuing my doctoral degree at the University of Michigan's School for Environment and Sustainability.
+Now, I'm pursuing my doctoral degree at the University of Michigan's School for Environment and Sustainability.